JODEVO1/Data-Science-projects/README.md

 # Data-Science-projects
-This all personal works on data science
+This are all personal works on data science